Boosts Fat Oxidation by 20% | MD-Recommended Dosage | 2025 Research Review

 Smoother weight loss

-🌿 If you experience stress-related sleep issues, see our post on Valerian Root for Cortisol and Sleep.
+If you experience stress-related sleep issues, see our post on valerian root for its effects on cortisol and sleep.

 Dosage: 500–2,000 mg daily